alephpiece/baseopt/README.md

 # baseopt
-A simple CLI option/argument management class.
+Parse and manage CLI options/arguments from getopt